choderalab/sampl6-pKa-measurements-manuscript/figures/microscopic_vs_macroscopic_pKa_figure/notes.md

 Rupp, Matthias, Robert Korner, and Igor V Tetko.
 “Predicting the pKa of Small Molecules.”
 Combinatorial Chemistry & High Throughput Screening 14, no. 5 (2011): 307–27.

+## 2018/09/05

+There was a mistake in calculation of macroscopic populations of UV-metric experiment.
+That is corrected now.